SS Koombana: Delivery voyage

 Koombana passed Amsterdam Island on 5 February and reached Fremantle on 11 February.
 There she unloaded cargo including valuable thoroughbred and Suffolk Punch horses, a Dorset horn ram and five Dorset horn ewes in lamb.
 A well known former Australian trainer, Edwin Couch, had been engaged to accompany the horses from Glasgow to Fremantle.
 But after apparently displaying great interest in the matter, he had failed to appear to carry out his engagement, which had therefore had to be carried out by "another good man".
 Couch had later been discovered to have died by suicide using a revolver in an Exeter hotel.

 On 12 February 1909, Koombana left Fremantle for Melbourne.
-At a reception held on board her in Melbourne on 5 March, the federal Attorney-General, WM Hughes, responded to a toast to the Commonwealth Parliament by acknowledging the immense proportions that the Australian shipping industry had recently assumed.
+At a reception held on board her in Melbourne on 5 March, the federal Attorney-General, Billy Hughes, responded to a toast to the Commonwealth Parliament by acknowledging the immense proportions that the Australian shipping industry had recently assumed.
 His Western Australian colleague Senator George Pearce, Minister for Defence, also gave a speech, in which he attributed the moves to establish a Royal Australian Navy to the need to keep the way open for coastal trade.
 In another speech, the Minister for Home Affairs, Hugh Mahon, who was also the federal Member for Coolgardie in Western Australia, asserted not only that the coastal trade was one of Australia's most precious possessions, but also, somewhat presciently, that no sacrifice should be too great to preserve it.